Formula vs Breast Milk

 The longer the periods between breastfeeding sessions, the less fat a mother will have in her milk.
 If she drains her breasts more often, the milk will have more fat in it.

 Milk changes over a few months:

 Colostrum is much higher in protein and minerals and lower in fat and carbs compared to mature milk.
-Milk changes as the baby grows.
+Milk changes occur as the baby grows.

 Formula stays the same, all day, every day.